isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 this example, there is one backup server which receives lease updates from the active servers.

+Since Kea version 1.7.10 the basic HTTP authentication is available to protect the Kea control agent against local attackers.

 These are the parameters specified for each of the peers within this
 list: